Juhayer-Al-Wasif/hyprstart/README.md

 ██║  ██║   ██║   ██║     ██║  ██║███████║   ██║   ██║  ██║██║  ██║   ██║
 ╚═╝  ╚═╝   ╚═╝   ╚═╝     ╚═╝  ╚═╝╚══════╝   ╚═╝   ╚═╝  ╚═╝╚═╝  ╚═╝   ╚═╝
 ```
-A minimal shell script to start up Hyprland as a systemd user service.
+A shell script to start up Hyprland as a systemd user service.

 ## Features